pypa/packaging.python.org/source/specifications/externally-managed-environments.rst

 will avoid conflicting with the external package manager and reduces the risk of breaking software shipped by the external package manager.

 Terminology
 ===========

-A few terms used in this PEP have multiple meanings in the contexts that it spans.
-For clarity, this PEP uses the following terms in specific ways:
+A few terms used in this specification have multiple meanings in the contexts that it spans.
+For clarity, this specification uses the following terms in specific ways:

 distro
     Short for "distribution," a collection of various sorts of